 Finding a therapist can be hard.

 For people whose identities are often misunderstood in the mental health field, the task of finding the right therapist can be draining, vulnerable, and re-traumatizing.
 I get it.
-I've been there, too.
+As a trans and queer person, I've been there, too.

 Throughout my life I've been working to identify the stories we are told about ourselves and who these stories serve.
 The unfortunate consequence of this journey has been recognizing how many problematic stories there are and how incredibly steeped in oppression they tend to be.
 In the process of rewriting my own story, I developed a passion for helping others do the same.